projectcapsule/capsule/docs/operator/use-cases/images-registries.md

-# Assign Trusted Images Registries to a tenant
+# Assign Trusted Images Registries
 Bill, the cluster admin, can set a strict policy on the applications running into Alice's tenant: he'd like to allow running just images hosted on a list of specific container registries.

 The spec `containerRegistries` addresses this task and can provide combination with hard enforcement using a list of allowed values.